 Mother: Do you guys do any type of FAFSA?
 Anything like that?
 Like universities and colleges do?

 Counselor: For FAFSA, we have a financial assistance alternative.
 We don’t do FAFSA because we’re not a Title IV program, meaning we don’t have a brick and mortar campus.
 We put your son in the actual studio instead of a classroom.
 However, as far as payment plans would go, you can either do a loan option, which is like a government backed credit based loan, or you can do a down payment option.
-That one is $2,700.
-They both start off with about 200 bucks a month.

 The Recording Connection offers numerous advantages over traditional audio engineering schools.
 We get you in the studio, working with artists, and making connections.
 We want you to be there in the room, gaining experience, and fully realizing your potential.